zhongxingdou/mayjs/readme.md

 ## Features

++ object wrapping

-+ smart object wrapping(similary $() in jQuery but supported wrap any object )
+  similary $() in jQuery but supported wrap any object

-+ methodize (provides a simple way to wrap pure function as member of object)
++ module

-+ Module (inspirits by module of Ruby)
+  inspirits by module of Ruby

-+ Classes and inheritance
++ classes and inheritance

+  simple and extension able

++ interfaces

-+ Interfaces (for documentation implicit interface and validate object)
+  for documentation implicit interface and validate object

 + method overload

+  help you clean up type assertion of paramerters in function head lines

-+ keyword-like function (a series of function to simplify complex expressions and repetitive code)
++ keyword-like function

+  a series of function to simplify complex expressions and repetitive code

 ## Install